gisisfun/fun_with_gnaf/README.md

 - use of knwon aliases for suburb (LOCALITY_ALIAS) names.
 - use of neiighbouring or better known suburb (LOCALITY_NEIGHBOUR) names.

-Post offices and rural addresses do not comply with the Australian Standard for addresses or define a physical loction but refer to where mail is physically delivered to.
+Post offices and rural addresses do not comply with the Australian Standard for addresses or define a physical loction but refer to where mail is physically delivered.

 **Over to You**